 We use the modern online communities mainly for these two reasons:

-So, instead of staying connected with others we’re actually spending an awful amount of time online because we can’t stand being bored.
+So, instead of staying connected with others, we’re actually spending an awful amount of time online because we can’t stand being bored.
 And because we’re constantly thinking about “me.”
-Of course, the social media platforms are aware of these things, that’s why is so hard to quit.
+Of course, social media platforms are aware of these things, that’s why is so hard to quit.

 How Social Media is Luring Us